Front Range Fed

 These bacon jalapeno deviled eggs have many of the normal ingredients you're used to using, plus a few standouts:

 • Spices.
-A simple blend of salt, pepper and paprika do the trick.
-Paprika is optional, but it adds a mild spicy smokey flavor to the eggs and gives them that classic deviled egg finish.
+A simple blend of salt, pepper, and paprika does the trick.
+Paprika is optional, but it adds a mild spicy, smoky flavor to the eggs and gives them that classic deviled egg finish.

 • Bacon.
 The bacon in these deviled eggs turns these deviled eggs from an appetizer into almost a meal, lol!
 Even just a small sprinkling adds a TON of extra flavor.